henry4k/konstrukt-pkman/layout.md

     }

     -- :
-    selected = ... -- if the package has been marked for installation by the user localFileName = ... -- if the package is currently installed }
+    required = ... -- if the package has been marked for installation by the user localFileName = ... -- if the package is currently installed downloadUrl = ... -- if the package can be downloaded }
 ```